Temporary event notice

 Each event covered by a TEN can last up to 168 hours, and no more than twelve TENs can be given in respect of any particular premises in any calendar year, subject to a maximum of 21 days per year.
 In addition, there must be a minimum of 24 hours between events notified by a premises user or associates of that premises user, in respect of the same premises.

 Licensable activities will then normally be permitted to anyone aged 18 or over can give a maximum of five TENs per calendar year.
 Personal licence holders can give a maximum of fifty TENs per calendar year.
 A user not holding a personal licence is limited to five events where there is supply of alcohol.
-The "premises user" must give the TEN.
+The premises user must also give copies of the notice to the following no later than ten working days before the event period.

 An activity that can be licensed must be carried out as detailed in a notice that must be given.
 The notice must be in a specific format and can only be made by persons aged 18 or over.